DIY Guide to House Paints, Primers, and Solvents

 In general, different kinds of materials require different kinds of primers and some require a special coating -as with rusty iron- for a successful paint job.
 In addition, exterior and interior surfaces will require a product appropriate to those locations.
 Previously painted surfaces do not require priming if the existing finish is in good condition but when peeling exposes bare wood, metal, etc., "spot-prime" these areas before finish coating.

 Which Primer is Best?

-On newly finished drywall surfaces a high-build drywall primer is a very good choice if you have a lot of area to deal with and the joint compound has pits and scratches in the surface.
+On newly finished drywall surfaces a high-build drywall primer is a very good choice if you have a lot of area to deal with and the joint compound has small pits and scratches in the surface.
 These are made to fill in and level the little imperfections making them virtually invisible and it provides a good thick base coat making the finish paint cover easier.
-If, on the other hand, your joint compound finish is very smooth a standard drywall primer will do just fine, it tends to be a bit cheaper and thinner and spreads easier to seal the porous surface but it does require a thick finish coating for good coverage.
+If, on the other hand, your joint compound finish is very smooth, a standard drywall primer will do just fine.
+It tends to be a bit cheaper and thinner and spreads easier to seal the porous surface but it does require a thick finish coating for good coverage.

 a latex coating used to bond to usually un-paintable, slick surfaces like pvc, fiberglass, ceramic tile, glass and laminate.

 is specifically made for new drywall.
 There are two types, standard drywall primer which is thinner and usually a little cheaper and high-build drywall primer made to fill in little imperfections like pits and scratches in joint compound.